defold/doc/docs/en/tutorials/car.md

 Select the "car" game object, right-click and select <kbd>Add Component</kbd>, then select *Sprite* and click *Ok*.
 If you mark the sprite in the *Outline* view you will see that it needs a few properties set:

 Image
 : This requires an image source for the sprite.
-Create an atlas image file by marking "main" in the *Project Explorer* view, right-clicking and selecting <kbd>New ▸ Atlas File</kbd>.
+Create an atlas image file by marking "main" in the *Assets pane* view, right-clicking and selecting <kbd>New ▸ Atlas File</kbd>.
 Name the new atlas file *sprites.atlas* and double click it to open it in the atlas editor.
-Save the following two image files to your computer and drag them into *main* in the *Project Explorer* view.
+Save the following two image files to your computer and drag them into *main* in the *Assets pane* view.
 Now you can mark the Atlas root node in the atlas editor, right click and select <kbd>Add Images</kbd>.
 Add the car and the tire image to the atlas and save.
 Now you can select *sprites.atlas* as the image source for the sprite component in the "car" game object in the "car" collection.

 Images for our game: